-(please only tick Email $(\checkmark)$ one box LOA request No LOA Unauthorised % request Lieve year dens the fellowing Have you done the following Have you done the following Nee 1 1.
+(please only tick Email Unauthorised % No LOA request Line of the fallenting Have you done the following r Have you done the following 1.
 Sent 1 st letter warning 1.
 Sent a letter in Yes / of possible penalty notice response to the above No due to the number of unauthorised absences Yes / No 2.
 Sent a letter 2.
-Sent 2 nd letter advising that a penalty Yes / advising that a penalty notice request has been No notice request has been Yes / No made to the Local INC . made to the Local Authority Authority 3.
+Sent 2 nd letter advising that a penalty Yes / advising that a penalty notice request has been No notice request has been Yes / No made to the Local made to the Local Authority Authority 3.
 Included an 3.
 Included an attendance certificate Yes / attendance certificate (with (with the absence No the absences coded as Yes / No coded as G) for the unauthorised) for the school year to date school year to date Submit this request as soon as Ensure you have given the warnin g at the possible following the child's re to school eturn start of the required 6 week monito oring period Please submit all your paperwo ork as o ne combined bundle which has ed iting enabled if sent as a PDF.
-Ensure full details are provided paperwork will be returned to you.
-The supporting information required is signed copies of all letters, LOA request/email of details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable) Details of the person comple ting th is form
+Ensure full details are provided If either of the above is not done, the paperwork will be returned to you.
+The supporting information required is signed copies of all letters, LOA request/email or details of phone call/message, attendance record for the current academic year only, and copies of emails and delivery receipts (if applicable) Details of the person comple ting th is form

-Details of the person co mpleting this form
+Details of the person co npleting this form

 Name Telephone number

 Job title Email address

 School Date PN requested

-Any other relevant infor mation (e.g. . details of phone calls /text messa ges)
+Any other r relevant info ormation (e.g. . details of p hone calls/tex t messages)